MENU

 column

-What Is Stem Cell Hair Restoration?
+What Is Stem Cell Therapy for Hair Loss?

 Stem cell hair restoration uses a patient’s own fat-derived stem cells to reverse hair loss by rebuilding blood supply, reactivating dormant follicles, and repairing damaged structures.
 Learn more about how stem cell quality affects outcomes in our research library.